mv - move files

 For each source_file the following steps shall be taken:

 If the destination path exists, the -f option is not specified, and either of the following conditions is true:

 The permissions of the destination path do not permit writing and the standard input is a terminal.

 The -i option is specified.

 the mv utility shall write a prompt to standard error and read a line from standard input.
 If the response is not affirmative, mv shall do nothing more with the current source_file and go on to any remaining source_files.

-If the source_file operand and destination path name the same existing file, then the destination path shall not be removed, and one of the following shall occur:
+If the source_file operand and destination path resolve to either the same existing directory entry or different directory entries for the same existing file, then the destination path shall not be removed, and one of the following shall occur: